Chapter 6 - Scandinavian Surprise

 - The Germans told Willoch the same thing OTL.
 When he didn't believe them the Germans opened fire on the Eidsvold, killing Willoch.

 - In OTL, Sundlo surrendered without a fight.
-However, since he was pro-German and collaborated with the Quisling government in OTL I figured he may want to bloody Britain's nose a bit before surrendering.
+However, since he was pro-German and collaborated with the Quisling government in OTL he'd probably resist an Allied invasion.